-54 Maskell (16, 19), along with the variability, are considered the best approaches at this time.
+57 Maskell ^(16, 19), along with the variability, are considered the best approaches at this time.
 These

-- 56 Since there are physiological limitations to the minimum TBW, calculation results should be - 57 evaluated carefully, and caution applied when results are below 30 L for males and 23 L for females - 58 [18].
+59 Since there are physiological limitations to the minimum TBW, calculation results should be

+60 evaluated carefully, and caution should be applied when results are below 30 L for males and 23 L

+61 for females ^[18].
 The anthropometric calculations refer to male/female as the sex assigned at birth.

-These - 59 calculations may be impacted by gender affirming hormone therapy in transgender individuals [20]. - 60 4.1.4 Elimination
+These calculations may be impacted by gender affirming hormone therapy in transgender individuals^[20].

+64 4.1.4 Elimination
-61 4.1.4.1 Alcohol is primarily eliminated via enzyme metabolism in the liver; however, a small

-62 amount is removed through first pass metabolism or excreted unchanged in the breath, sweat, oral
+4.1.4.1 Alcohol is primarily eliminated via enzyme metabolism in the liver; however, a small amount is removed through first pass metabolism or excreted unchanged in the breath, sweat, oral fluid, and urine.
+Alcohol is eliminated at a constant, linear rate (zero order kinetics) until low concentrations are reached.

-- 63 fluid, and urine.
-Alcohol is eliminated at a constant, linear rate (zero order kinetics) until low - 64 concentrations are reached. - 4.1.4.2 An elimination rate range of 0.010-0.025 g/dL/hour encompasses the majority of the population regardless of age, sex, ethnicity, and drinking experience [7, 8, 9, 10, 11, 23, 25, 27, 32]. - 4.1.4.3 At concentrations below 0.020 g/dL, the elimination rate may not be linear as zero order kinetics may no longer apply [1, 9]. - 69 4.1.4.4 The linear elimination rate only applies when the subject is in the post absorptive phase.
+4.1.4.2 An elimination rate range of 0.010-0.025 g/dL/hour encompasses the majority of the population regardless of age, sex, ethnicity, and drinking experience ^[7, 8, 9, 10, 11, 23, 25, 27, 32].

+4.1.4.3 At concentrations below 0.020 g/dL, the elimination rate may not be linear as zero order kinetics may no longer apply ^[1, 9].

+4.1.4.4 The expert needs to consider if linear elimination rate only applies when the subject is in the post-absorptive state when applying the linear elimination rate phase.

-70 4.2 Case History
+75 4.2 Case History

-- 71 4.2.1 The type of information and source of that information will vary from case to case.
-Experts - should clearly communicate the information they rely upon and the assumptions they make.
-On - 73 occasion, that information may change as the case proceeds.
+4.2.1 The type of information and source of that information will vary from case to case.
+Experts should clearly communicate the information they rely upon and the assumptions they make.
+On occasion, that information may change as the case proceeds.

-74 4.2.2 The time of the incident and the timing of drinking both play a role in the assumptions that

-75 can be made and the associated calculations.
-For example, the time of last drink based on video

-76 surveillance may be considered differently than a time based on the subject's self-reported drinking
+4.2.2 The time of the incident and the timing of drinking both play a role in the assumptions that can be made and the associated calculations.
+For example, the time of last drink based on video surveillance may be considered differently than a time based on the subject's self-reported drinking history.
+This may impact the assessment of whether the subject was post absorptive at the time of the incident.

-- history.
-This may impact the assessment of whether the subject was post absorptive at the time of - 78 the incident. - 4.2.3 When there is evidence of the type of beverage consumed, it may be appropriate to calculate - 80 the number of drinks based on that information.
-However, in other situations, it may be more - 81 appropriate to reference a "standard drink" (see 4.5), such as when there is no history or the - 82 subject consumed unknown quantities of various types of drinks.
+- 4.2.3 When there is evidence of the type of beverage consumed, it may be appropriate to calculate the number of drinks based on that information.
+However, in other situations, it may be more appropriate to reference a "standard drink" (see 4.5), such as when there is no history or the - 87 subject consumed unknown quantities of various types of drinks.

-83 4.3 Specimen Considerations
+88 4.3 Specimen Considerations

 4.3.1 Serum and plasma have a higher water content than whole blood.
-Research supports a 95 percent range for a serum or plasma to whole blood ratio of 1.13-1.19 (14).
+Research supports a 95 percent range for a serum or plasma to whole blood ratio of 1.13-1.19 weight/weight(14).
+Using a density conversion of 1.03 g/mL for serum and 1.06 g/mL for whole blood(14), this translates to a weight/volume range of 1.09-1.16.(14).

-- 4.3.2 The alcohol concentration of urine is influenced by hydration and time since last void. - 87 Results from urine alcohol testing, including urine results that have been converted to a whole - 88 blood equivalent, are not amenable to extrapolation.
+4.3.2 The alcohol concentration of urine is influenced by hydration and time since last void.
+Results from urine alcohol testing, including urine results that have been converted to a whole blood equivalent, are not amenable to extrapolation.

-89 4.4 Propagation of Uncertainty
+96 4.4 Propagation of Uncertainty